H-BlaZe/iuat-x/README.md

 ## Description

-**IUAT-X** is a Chrome extension designed to help students monitor their attendance.
+**IUAT-X** is a Chrome extension designed to help [Integral University](iul.ac.in) students monitor their attendance.
 It processes attendance data from the specified URL and highlights rows with low attendance.
 Additionally, it provides actionable insights to improve or maintain attendance rates.

 ## Features